nwoeanhinnogaehr/pvoc-plugins/README.md

 * Amplitude mix: Mixer for original/modulated amplitude
 * Amplitude high replace: Mixer for replacing blurred amplitude with current amplitude when current amplitude exceeds blurred amplitude.
 * Amplitude low replace: Mixer for replacing blurred amplitude with current amplitude when blurred amplitude exceeds current amplitude.

+### amplitude scaled delay
+Each bin is delayed by an amount relative to it's amplitude.
+Delay is measured in frames that are bins/time-div/sample-rate seconds long.
+* Delay: amount of time to delay by
+* Max delay: delay buffer size
+* Frequency/amplitude mix: mixer for delayed/original signal
+* Frequency/amplitude feedback: multiplier for previously read events - at 1, samples will remain in the buffer until they are overwritten, possibly looping after the max delay.